David Villar Player Props: Giants vs. Dodgers

 David Villar At The Plate

-- Villar is hitting .233 with a double, two home runs and five walks.
+- Villar has a double, three home runs and five walks while batting .235.

+- Among qualified batters in baseball, his batting average ranks 123rd, his on-base percentage ranks 77th, and he is 49th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.